shafdo/IP-PREP/readme.md

 ### Note 📝

 * Please do note I'm not a C expert (currently just an Y1:S1 undergrad).
-So, if you found out that I have made a mistake anywhere on my code please feel free to create a new issue or contribute via sending a push request 🙂.
+So, if you found out that I have made a mistake anywhere on my code please feel free to create a new issue or contribute via a pull request 🙂.

 * Your contributions with new exercises are appreciated 🤝.